textpattern/textpattern.github.io/administration/index.md

 category: Administration
 published: true
 title: "Textpattern administration"
-description: The administration side of Textpattern is where you configures and manages the website's content, architecture, presentation, and behaviour
+description: The administration side of Textpattern is where you configures and manages the website's content, architecture, presentation, and behaviour.
 tags:
   - Administration
-  - Admin-side
-  - Panels
   - Configuration
-  - Site structure
-  - Site management
 ---

 # Textpattern administration